-If one thing is certain during this very challenging year, we need support from others and readily offer it in return.
+If one thing is certain during this challenging year, it’s that we need support from others – and, in return, others need support from us.

-Networking is an excellent way to achieve your goals and support others’ interests, ultimately developing lasting, mutually beneficial relationships.
+Networking is an excellent way to achieve your goals and support the interests of others, ultimately developing lasting, mutually beneficial relationships.

 We often think of networking as daunting or uncomfortable because we typically only reach out when we want something from someone.
-But, when you frame networking as a way to build relationships and mutual support, it makes the idea of networking less stuffy and more exciting!
+But when you frame networking as a way to build relationships and mutual support, it makes the idea less stuffy and more exciting.

-As an insurance or benefit broker, you’re not new to networking, as it is the industry’s heart and soul, but navigating it in a COVID world may be a little bit uncertain.
+As an insurance or benefit broker, you’re not new to networking, since it’s the industry’s heart and soul, but navigating it in a Covid world may present unforeseen challenges.

-Gone are the days, at least for now, where you could attend an in-person professional networking event or happy hour and easily introduce yourself by shaking someone’s hand.
-With this in mind, your networking strategy will have to shift, just like our entire professional lives.
+Gone are the days, at least for now, when you could easily attend an in-person professional networking event or happy hour and introduce yourself by shaking someone’s hand.
+With this in mind, your networking strategy will have to shift, just like our entire professional lives have.

-Thankfully, in a technological world, there are many methods you can use to connect.
+Thankfully, in our technological world, there are still many methods you can use to connect with others.

-If you are like many people, you have a LinkedIn but don’t utilize it to its full capacity.
+If you’re like many people, you have a LinkedIn account but don’t use it to its full potential.

-LinkedIn is a powerful tool that has become even more crucial during the COVID era.
+This is the perfect time to change that.
+LinkedIn is a powerful tool that has become even more crucial during Covid.
 You can use LinkedIn to your advantage during this time to establish relationships and keep in touch with your current colleagues and clients.

 Think about how you can connect with others for advice before asking for something from them right away.
-Maybe you came across their comment on a post in a group where you are both members.
-That opens the door to follow up with them and ask for further advice on the topic.
+For example, maybe you came across their comment on a post in a group you’re both members of; if so, that connection opens the door to follow up with them and ask for further advice on a topic.

-Finding those opportunities can be simple by pursuing a few different avenues:
+Finding those opportunities can be simple; try pursuing a few different avenues:

-- Comment on posts and follow up with a connection note or
+- Comment on posts and follow up with a connection note.

 - Follow relevant hashtags in your industry to find others in your field.

-PRO TIP: If you aren’t utilizing LinkedIn’s alumni tool, meet your new favorite LinkedIn hack.
-Let’s say you attended the University of Arizona or are just a passionate fan.
-You can utilize the alumni tool to quickly find everyone on LinkedIn who were also students, providing you an easy conversation starter and relationship builder.
+PRO TIP: If you aren’t using LinkedIn’s alumni tool, meet your new favorite LinkedIn hack.
+For example, let’s say you attended the University of Arizona (or are just a passionate fan).
+You can use the alumni tool to quickly find everyone on LinkedIn who was also a student, providing you with an easy conversation starter and relationship builder.

-To access the alumni tool, you just need to go to any college’s LinkedIn page and access the “alumni” tab.
-From there, you can search individuals by location across the globe, industry, company, major, and more!
+To access the alumni tool, just go to any college’s LinkedIn page and access the “alumni” tab.
+From there, search individuals by location, industry, company, college major, and more.

-It can be hard meeting new people and opening ourselves up to rejection.
+It can be hard to meet new people and open yourself up to the possibility of rejection.
 Still, good relationships can never be established if you don’t try!
-Start by reframing networking and think of it as a means to build new friendships or mentor relationships.
+Start by reframing how you view networking and think of it as a way to build new friendships or mentor relationships.

-Psychologically, it makes it so much easier to trust people when we have mutual interests or connections, especially in a virtual world.
+Psychologically, it’s so much easier to trust people when you have mutual interests or connections, especially in the virtual world.

-Have you ever met someone, and you found out you had a mutual friend?
+Have you ever met someone only to find out you have a mutual friend?

-After discovering this, you start to trust the person more because you know that your friend trusts them.
-The same goes for networking.
-If you have a similar background, grew up in the same location, or follow the same sports team, that is a starting point and a reason why you might reach out to someone.
+After discovering this, you start to trust the person more because you know your friend trusts them.
+The same goes for networking: If you have a similar background, grew up in the same town, or follow the same sports team, those similarities are a starting point for good connections and a reason to reach out to someone.

-Consider connecting with people strategically by finding common ground and including that in the introduction when you reach out on LinkedIn or other virtual platforms.
+Consider connecting with people strategically by finding common ground and mentioning your similarities when you initially reach out.

-Most people are now used to being on virtual meetings all day, so another quick meeting shouldn’t be a big ask.
-Additionally, since most people are working from home, they have more flexibility in their schedules than at the office.
+Most people are now used to being in virtual meetings all day, so another quick meeting shouldn’t be a big request.
+Also, since most people are working from home, they might have more flexibility in their schedules now than they did at the office.